MetamorfosiLab/cookies-consent/docs/guide/theme-default.md

 ## Installation

-For this theme, you don't need to import any CSS file.
-It's already included in the main CSS file.
+For this theme, you don't need to specify `theme` property in the configuration object.

 ## Preview